SciRooPlot/SciRooPlot/README.md

 // we can now load this directly into the manager via: plotManager.LoadInputDataFiles("/path/to/inputFilesConfig.XML");

-// as you know from your personal plotting experience
+// as you know from your own plotting experience
 // there are plenty of settings that have to be applied to generate a beautiful plot
 // most of these settings e.g. the number and alignment of pads, background colors, transparency, etc..
 // stay the same for all (or a group of) your plots and you do not want to